Clarity Slavery and Human Trafficking Statement

 We are Clarity, and we are a provider of travel services in the business travel sector.
 As defined by the UK Government, “modern slavery” includes slavery, servitude, forced and compulsory labour (including child labour amounting to modern slavery) and human trafficking.

 Clarity continues to manage the risk of modern slavery in its supply chain.
-This is our second statement as required by the UK Modern Slavery Act 2015.
+This is our third statement as required by the UK Modern Slavery Act 2015.

 Our Policies on Slavery and Human Trafficking